 He is an Indian IT industrialist and the co-founder of Infosys.
 Murthy was born on 20 August 1946 in Kolar District Karnataka.
 He graduated from the National Institute of Engineering with a degree in Electrical Engineering.
 After this, he received his master's degree from the Indian Institute of Technology in Kanpur.
 Murthy founded Infosys in 1981 with an initial capital of Rs 10,000 or US$ 250 and now it is a US$ 9.501 billion company.

 He is also known as the Father of the White Revolution in India.
 Kurien was born on 26 November 1921 at Calicut, Madras Presidency.
 He graduated in physics from Loyola College in Madras.
 After that he got a bachelor's degree in mechanical engineering from the College of Engineering, Guindy, Madras.

 10. Satyanarayan Gangaram Pitroda:

 Satyanarayan Gangaram Pitroda also known as Sam Pitroda was born on 4 May 1942.
-He was a famous telecom engineer, inventor, entrepreneur and policymaker.
-He did his scooling from Vallabh Vidyanagar in Gujarat.
+He was a famous telecom engineer, inventor, entrepreneur, and policymaker.
+He did his schooling from Vallabh Vidyanagar in Gujarat.
 After that he completed his master's degree in Physics and Electronics from Maharaja Sayajirao University in Vadodara.
 He also obtained a Masters in Electrical Engineering from the Illinois Institute of Technology in Chicago.

-He invented Electronic Diary in 1975 for which he is called earliest pioneers of hand-held computing.
+He invented Electronic Diary in 1975 for which he is called the earliest pioneers of hand-held computing.

-He was also awarded with Padma Bhushan in 2009 for his contribution to Science and Engineering.
+He was also awarded Padma Bhushan in 2009 for his contribution to Science and Engineering.